-- 1 The tool drills from the current position to the first plunging depth at the programmed feed rate F. - When it reaches the first plunging depth, the tool retracts in rapid traverse FMAX to the starting position and advances again to the first plunging depth minus the advanced stop distance t. - 3 The advanced stop distance is automatically calculated by the control: - At a total hole depth up to 30 mm: t = 0.6 mm - At a total hole depth exceeding 30 mm: t = hole depth / 50 - Maximum advanced stop distance: 7 mm - 4 The tool then advances with another infeed at the programmed feed rate F. - 5 The TNC repeats this process (1 to 4) until the programmed total hole depth is reached. - 6 After a dwell time at the hole bottom, the tool is returned to the starting position in rapid traverse FMAX for chip breaking.
+- 1 The TNC first positions the tool in the plane (the position results from the contour you have defined with Cycle 14 or SEL CONTOUR, and from the rough-out tool data). - 2 The tool then moves at rapid traverse FMAX to the set-up clearance.
+(Define the set-up clearance in Cycle 20 CONTOUR DATA). - 3 The tool drills from the current position to the first plunging depth at the programmed feed rate F. - 4 Then the tool retracts at rapid traverse FMAX to the starting position and advances again to the first plunging depth minus the advanced stop distance t. - 5 The advanced stop distance is automatically calculated by the control: - At a total hole depth up to 30 mm: t = 0.6 mm - At a total hole depth exceeding 30 mm: t = hole depth / 50 - Maximum advanced stop distance: 7 mm - 6 The tool then advances with another infeed at the programmed feed rate F. - 7 The TNC repeats this process (1 to 4) until the programmed total hole depth is reached.
+The finishing allowance for floor is taken into account. - 8 Finally, the tool retracts in the tool axis to the clearance height or to the position last programmed before the cycle.
+This depends on the parameter ConfigDatum, CfgGeoCycle, posAfterContPocket.